mcabbott/TensorCast.jl/README.md

 Second, [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) allows us to reinterpret a Matrix as a Vector of SVectors, and so on, which is fast for small slices of fixed size.
-This is only possible if fist indices of the array are the indices of the slice (such that they share a memory layout), and if dimensions of the slice are known to the macro (by annotations like `i:2, j:3` again).
+This is only possible if the first indices of the array are the indices of the slice (such that they share a memory layout), and if dimensions of the slice are known to the macro (by annotations like `i:2, j:3` again).
 By slight abuse of notation, such slices are written as curly brackets: